KnutAM/FerriteAssembly.jl/docs/src/api.md

 There are many options for how to scale the residual in finite element simulations.
 This package does not intend to implement many different options, but does give the user the option to calculate scaling contributions from each cell, which may be useful.
-By defining a `scaling` that is passed to [`doassemble!`](@ref), this can be updated in each cell.
+By defining a `scaling` that is passed to [`setup_assembly`](@ref), it can be updated based on the output from each cell.

 One type of scaling, [`ElementResidualScaling`](@ref), is included as described below.
 Its code can be used as a template for how to include custom scaling that works on the element level.

-In general, a scaling must support the [`update_scaling!`](@ref) function.
+In general, a scaling must support the following functions
-For consistency it is also nice, but not required, to support [`reset_scaling!`](@ref).
-This function must, however, be called by the user before assembly (to allow consistent separated assembly using different cellsets).
 ```@docs
 FerriteAssembly.update_scaling!
 reset_scaling!